 The Paris Café has been around since 1873, which makes it one of New York City’s oldest pubs.
 So much history lies within the four walls of this restaurant.
 For instance, Thomas Edison used this place as his second office, and Theodore Roosevelt would come in for a pint during his time as the head of the New York City Police Department.
 Not only famous for its history, this establishment is well known for their wide variety of craft beers and wholesome cooking.
 The Paris Café, which overlooks the East River, is the go-to place to watch sporting events while having a great meal.

-With a breathtaking picturesque view of the waterfront from any seat in the house complemented by their vintage, eco-friendly style, the Industry Kitchen is the place to go.
-Executive Chef Sean Chudoba gets creative with his meals and serves a variety of American cuisine, from pizza for dinner to chocolate pizza for dessert, his creations are not to miss.
-New Yorkers and others will love this place for its matchless atmosphere and simply delicious food.
+With a breathtaking view of the waterfront from any seat in the house complemented by their vintage, eco-friendly style, the Industry Kitchen is the place to go for atmosphere.
+Executive chef Sean Chudoba gets creative with his meals and serves a variety of American dishes, from pizza for dinner to chocolate pizza for dessert.
+His creations are not to miss.
+New Yorkers and tourists alike love this place for its matchless ambience and simply delicious food.

 From corner to corner on South Street, you will find numerous pubs with American cuisine, but if you look closely, you will find SUteiShi, the most wonderful hidden gem the seaport has to offer.
 Indoor and outdoor seating with a view of the Brooklyn Bridge is only a fraction of what makes SUteiShi so great.
-Not only does it have their main menu featuring delectable Japanese dishes, but they also have a brunch menu, all of which is fairly priced.
-Great food with a cozy vibe accented with red lighting makes SUteiShi a go-to place at the Seaport.
+Not only does their main menu feature delectable Japanese dishes, but they also have a brunch menu, all of which is fairly priced.
+Great food with a cozy vibe makes SUteiShi a go-to spot at the Seaport.